KINGDOM OF CAMBODIA

 Battambang is Cambodia’s second largest city.
 Population today is around 250000 people.
 The beautiful riverside town has the best preserved French colonial architecture in Cambodia.
 A network of charming old French shop houses clustered along the riverbank is the real highlight here.
 Just out of town is the Bamboo Train.
 An absolute must.
 The bamboo train (or Norrie as it’s known locally) made its first appearance in the early 1980s inspired by the small rail vehicles used by the railway workers to carryout repairs.
 People were struggling to rebuild their lives and the country was re-establishing its existence.
 With roads in disrepair coupled with few means of transport such as buses and motorbikes the Norrie was an ingenious and practical solution.
-With its launch the population now had an important albeit rudimentary transport system able to haul products produce and people at minimum cost.
+With its launch the population now had an important albeit rudimentary transport system able to haul products, produce and people at minimum cost.
 Although flimsy looking the bamboo construction is very strong.
-Cattle and pigs would be taken to market tons of vegetables and rice would be delivered people could get to clinics and in emergencies it would run at night-time.
+Cattle and pigs would be taken to market, tons of vegetables and rice would be delivered; people could get to clinics and in emergencies it would run at night-time.
 To begin with Norries were muscle-powered using poles.
 A few years later small petrol engines were introduced.
 The Norrie is a crude assembly of a bamboo and wooden platform with wooden struts on axles of salvaged railway rolling stock wheels, the engines sits on the rear with a fan belt attached to a flywheel on the axle.
 Due to the low centre of gravity the speed feels a lot faster than the around 30km per hour.
 The noise on the uneven rails will not allow you to have a conversation.
 Once a train or Norrie is coming from the opposite direction the deal is that the lighter Norrie gives way to the heavier.
-Driver lifts the platform and removes the axels from the track and replace on the other side.
+The driver lifts the platform and removes the axels from the track and replace on the other side.
 The railway is in a dilapidated state and the few trains that are running only do so at 15km per hour.
-We have been told that the new railway will be in place around 2016-2017 allowing trains to travel at 80km per hour hence the Norrie’s will no longer able to use the railway line.
+We have been told that the new railway will be in place around 2016-2017 allowing trains to travel at 80km per hour hence the Norrie’s will no longer be able to use the railway line.

-Cambodia’s climate, is dominated by Monsoons
+Cambodia’s climate is dominated by Monsoons

 The temperature in Cambodia varies from 22 degrees at night to 40 degrees during the day